Shog9/flagtools/README.md

 <a id="post-active"></a>
 ### Post flags

 Both active and resolved flags appear expanded on posts when there is at least one active flag on the post.
+This makes it possible to notice the flags when scanning the page, something that is impossible with the native view.

 [![flag banner with both active and resolved post flags][2]][2]

 Active flags are in dark text; resolved flags are greyed out.

 If the post only has one active flag (or if the same resolution can be used for all active flags), the primary "Helpful..." or "Decline..." buttons can be used to handle the flag.

 - "Helpful..." results in an optional feedback text field and a button that reads "mark helpful".
 [!["Helpful..." flagging menu][4]][4]

 - "Decline..." results in the four standard decline reason options in click boxes or the option of entering custom text.
 Flag ToC will save the last-used custom decline reason and add it to the list of options until replaced by another custom reason (in this case, "This is a dumb autoflag.
-Shoo.)"
+Shoo!)"
 [!["Decline..." flag menu.][5]][5]

+In both cases, there is a character count to indicate the minimum 10 character count (for decline only) and how close to the 200 character max the response is.
+Note, the text field will not allow more than 200 characters to be typed in and will crop off any pasted text at 200 characters.

 If the post has multiple active flags and they should not be handled in the same way or they need different feedback, hovering over the active flags will reveal a small x bearing the hover text "dismiss this flag as helpful or declined".
 Clicking on the x for the a flag opens a sub-option of "Helpful..." and "Decline..." that will handle that flag only.
 Clicking on these reveals the same options as above.